-Ahhh, July…everyone else is basking in the sun, swimming and eating popsicles, and us gardeners are worried about mulch and aphids.
+Ahhh, July…everyone else is basking in the sun, swimming and eating homemade fudgesicles, and us gardeners are worried about mulch and aphids.

 You might think that it’s too hot to plant vegetables in July, but that’s not the case!
-Here are 10 vegetables you can plant in July for an abundant harvest this fall.
+In most parts of the country, there are heat-tolerant vegetables that will happily grow in your garden.
+Get a customized vegetable planting schedule to see what will grow best for you in July.

-Zone 9 has a long planting season, but it gets ridiculously hot in summer.
-For July planting, you want vegetables that mature quickly—90 days or less to maturity is good to shoot for.
+Here in Zone 9 we have a long planting season, but it gets ridiculously hot in summer.
+For July planting, we want vegetables that mature quickly—90 days or less to maturity is good to shoot for.

 Not sure what planting zone you’re in?
 This interactive map will tell you.